Next Start

 Struts vs. Shocks

-You may have heard the terms strut and shock used interchangeably, but it’s important to note that they are completely different parts.
-While they both have similar jobs of dampening the movement of a vehicle to help it maintain control on the road, they cannot be used interchangeably.
+You may have heard the terms strut and shock used interchangeably and maybe have asked yourself, “Are shocks and struts the same thing?”
+It’s important to note that they are completely different parts.
+While they both have similar jobs of dampening the movement of suspension components to help a vehicle maintain control on the road, they cannot be used interchangeably.

 The main difference between the two lies in the fact that struts are a structural part of a vehicle’s suspension, while shocks are not.
 Many vehicles have shocks on one axle and struts on another, depending on what kind of suspension is present.
 While this is the case, not all vehicles have struts and may use separate springs and shocks in place of them.

-You can tell whether your vehicle has struts or shocks by looking, checking your owner’s manual or asking a trained automotive technician (who can also tell you if they need to be replaced soon).
-You can also read below for some signs your shocks and struts might be wearing out.
+You can tell whether your vehicle has struts or shocks by inspecting them, checking your owner’s manual or asking a trained automotive technician (who can also tell you if they need to be replaced soon).

 When to Replace Shocks and Struts

-A general rule of thumb is to replace your shocks or struts between 50,000 and 100,000 miles, but this can vary based on several factors, including the type of roads you regularly drive on.
+If you’re wondering how often shocks and struts should be replaced in a car, a general rule of thumb is to replace your shocks or struts between 50,000 and 100,000 miles.
+This can vary based on several factors, including the type of roads you regularly drive on.

 These components will wear down over time, which means you might not notice any issues right away.
 However, there are some things you can be on the lookout for: